goooseman/devsparks-blog/SPEC.md

 - contains navigation links: Hacks, About, [GitHub](https://github.com/goooseman/devsparks-blog), Fix typo link, switch theme toggle.
 - **Fix typo and switch theme should be aligned to the right side!**:
   - Because of that Hacks, About, GitHub should be defined in `[[menu.main]]` inside `config.yaml`
+  - Hacks is root `/`, but if any single hack is opened, menu item should also be active
+  - About is `/about`
   - Fix typo should not be defined in `config.yaml`, it should be hardcoded inside `header.html`
   - All `menu.main` items should be rendered inside one div, Fix typo and theme switcher - inside another div.
 Their parent should be flex.
 - To render menu items use the following snippet: